 Keeping an eye on your mental health

-It is important to keep a close and strong support network around you when you or someone you love is living with HF.
+It is important to keep a close and strong support network around you when living with HF.
 For some people, the change in lifestyle and usual ways of going about day to day activities can have a large impact on their mental health.
-It is perfectly natural to feel down or struggle when dealing with HF.
-However, it is important to try and maintain a positive mental attitude and not let the disease define your lifestyle.
-Make sure you have someone close, a friend or loved one, that you can talk to.
-If the condition is impacting your mental health heavily, you could consider seeing a therapist.
+It is perfectly natural to feel down or struggle with your condition.
+However, it is important to try and maintain a positive mental attitude and not let your disease define your lifestyle.
+Make sure you have someone close, a friend or loved one, that you can talk to about your condition.
+If your condition is impacting your mental health heavily, you could consider seeing a therapist.

 Another consideration would be finding and joining a support group for HF in your area.
-These groups can be a great source of strength, aid and encouragement for those with HF and caregivers alike.
+These groups can be a great source of strength, aid and encouragement.
 Hearing from people in the same situation as you can give you confidence, and with time, may offer you the chance to help and inspire others too.
 Ask your doctor or local health service for any information on support groups in your area.

 Continuing to work

 For most people, unless their job is particularly physically demanding, there should be little reason to stop working5.
-In fact, continuing to work can boost a person’s mood and morale overall while reducing stress around threats to financial stability.
-Encourage them to talk openly to their employer and HR representative about finding a solution that works best.
-In some forms of employment, it may mean a shift in usual tasks, or perhaps cutting down the amount of days or time they work each day, where possible.
+In fact, continuing to work can boost your mood and morale overall while reducing stress around threats to your financial stability.
+Talk openly to your employer and HR representative about finding a solution that works best.
+In some forms of employment, it may mean a shift in your usual tasks, or perhaps cutting down the amount of days or time you work each day, where possible.

-Unless someone has a very severe case of HF, there should be little to no impact on their ability to travel; however, they should always check in with their doctor first and confirm it with them, and only ever travel if they feel physically well and able5.
+Unless you have a very severe case of HF, there should be little to no impact on your ability to travel; however, always be sure to check in with your doctor first and confirm it with them and only ever travel if you feel physically well and able5.

-If flying, always first inform the airline of their condition.
-Depending on the severity of their disease they may need assistance getting around the airport, or from the gate to the aircraft.
-On long haul flights it is important to move about in order to reduce the risk of blood clots, ensure they ask a doctor for information on what small exercises would suit them best.
-They may also consider wearing compression socks5.
+If flying, always first inform the airline of your condition.
+Depending on the severity of your disease you may need assistance getting around the airport, or from the gate to the aircraft.
+On long haul flights it is important to move about in order to reduce the risk of blood clots, ask your doctor for information on what small exercises would suit you best.
+You may also consider wearing compression socks5.

-It is also a good practice/habit to take extra medication and keep it with you, should baggage be lost, stolen or any items misplaced.
-Keep in mind that most heart failure medication will be prescription based and you may struggle to purchase any more in your country of destination without the prescription of a local doctor5.
+It is also a good practice/habit to take extra medication and keep it with you, should your baggage be lost, stolen or any of your items misplaced.
+Keep in mind that most of your heart failure medication will be prescription based and you may struggle to purchase any more in your country of destination without the prescription of a local doctor5.